Nicholaswogan/photochem_clima_data/photochem_clima_data/data/rayleigh/README.md

 # Rayleigh scattering cross sections

 Main secondary source is [Ranjan and Sasselov (2017)](https://doi.org/10.1089/ast.2016.1519).
-Primary sources are listed in `rayleigh.yaml`
+Primary sources are listed in `rayleigh.yaml`.
+I have confirmed that all cross sections are similar to the cross sections in [Picaso v3.3](https://doi.org/10.5281/zenodo.14160128)

 ## Formalisms